Exact entanglement cost of quantum states and channels under PPT-preserving operations: Introduction

 The \emph{entanglement cost} \cite{Bennett1996c} was introduced to quantify the minimal rate $R$ of converting $\Phi^{\ox nR}_2$ to $\rho_{AB}^{\ox n}$ with an arbitrarily high fidelity in the limit as $n$ becomes large.
 When local operations and classical communication (LOCC) are allowed for free, the authors of \cite{Hayden2001} proved that the entanglement cost is equal to the regularized entanglement of formation~\cite{Bennett1996c}.
 When the free operations consist of quantum operations that completely preserve positivity of the partial transpose (the PPT-preserving operations of \cite{R99,R01}), it is known that the entanglement cost is not equal to the regularized entanglement of formation \cite{Audenaert2003,F03,H06book}.

 The \textit{exact entanglement cost} \cite{Audenaert2003} is an alternative and natural way to quantify the cost of entanglement dilution, being defined as the smallest asymptotic rate $R$ at which $\Phi_2^{\ox nR}$ is required in order to reproduce $\rho_{AB}^{\ox n}$ exactly.
-The {exact entanglement cost} under PPT-preserving operations (PPT entanglement cost) was introduced and solved for a large class of quantum states in \cite{Audenaert2003}, but it has hitherto remained unknown for general quantum states.
+The exact entanglement cost under PPT-preserving operations (PPT entanglement cost) was introduced and solved for a large class of quantum states in \cite{Audenaert2003}, but it has hitherto remained unknown for general quantum states until the recent solutions in \cite{WW18,WW20} (note that \cite{WW20} is a companion paper of the original announcement in \cite{WW18}).

 The above resource-theoretic problems can alternatively be phrased as simulation problems: How many copies of $\Phi_2$ are needed to simulate $n$ copies of a given bipartite state $\rho_{AB}$?
 As discussed above, the simulation can be either approximate, such that a verifier has little chance of distinguishing the simulation from the ideal case, while it can also be exact, such that a verifier has no chance at all for distinguishing the simulation from the ideal case.